MugdhaRahman/Ping-Home-Network/README.md

 # Android LAN Scanner App

 A simple **LAN Scanner** Android app built in Java that scans your home network for devices and identifies open ports.
-Supports **multi-threaded scanning** and displays IPs, hostnames, and open ports in a clean UI.
+Supports **multi-threaded scanning** and displays IPs, hostnames, and open ports in UI.

 ---